jefcerys16imagination/SYNCRA/README.md

 Installation is quite simple.
 Firstly you need Python3 or higher so you can run it.
 Next up do these steps:
-- Install all the of files and to put them in one folder.
-Make sure the path is something like this project/
+- Install all the of files and to put them in one folder
-  ├── app.py
-  ├── dashboard.db
-  ├── requirements.txt
-  ├── README.md          <- This one is optional
-  └── templates/
-      ├── login.html
-      ├── register.html
-      └── index.html
 - Open your terminal
 - Go to your file location
 - Install the requirements by typing and entering this into your terminal : pip install -r requirements.txt